UCAS

 UCAS has recently published their own report on current applications, called the Future of Undergraduate Admissions report.
 This research discovered that, out of 13,000 polled students, as many as 83% found writing a personal statement to be too stressful, while a further 79% found the statement too difficult to write without appropriate support.

 Personal statements were not unpopular, however.
 72% of students found that personal statements were essential parts of the university application process.
-Personal statements allowed students to stand out as more than just application numbers and grades and also provided them with a springboard to make themselves stand out from the crowd.
-These questions will allow students to continue to stand out from other applicants.
+Personal statements allowed students to stand out as more than just application numbers and their grades.
+However, the question format will allow students to continue to stand out from other applicants.

 How are teacher references changing?

 Teacher references are changing to allow teachers to make more objective comments regarding students.
-Currently, students can pick current or former academic referees, such as teachers, tutors or head teachers; these referees will then write a full reference to their career goals, work experience and predicted grades.
+Students can pick current or former academic referees, such as teachers, tutors or head teachers; these referees will then write a full reference about the student's career goals, work experience and predicted grades.